scravy/awesome-pattern-matching/README.md

 ```

 ### Terse style

+- 💚 has access to wildcard captures
+- 💔 does not have access to named result captures
+- 💚 very concise
+- 💚 can return values
+- 🖤 very readable when formatted nicely
+- 🖤 not so well suited for larger match actions
+- 🖤 does not work nicely with auto-formatting tools

 As the name indicates the "terse" style is terse.
 It is inspired by the `pampy`
 pattern matching library and mimics some of its behavior.
 Despite a slim surface